HexDrone-8850/fvtt-hexprotocol/CONTRIBUTING.md

    If you want to run Foundry somewhere else, set the `FOUNDRY_HOST_NAME` variable and the `FOUNDRY_PORT` variable if needed.
    Note: This project should automatically handle developers using Windows Subsystem for Linux (WSL) with Foundry running on Windows.
 6. Start development with `yarn run dev`.
+   - The first time, you might need to run `yarn run build`, symlink the `dist` folder it generates into your Foundry modules directory (rename the link to `hexprotocol`), then restart Foundry.
+   - You should only have to do the symlink part once unless you move your copy of the repo or clone it on a different machine or something.
-7. Visit `localhost:3001` to see your project during development.
+8. Visit `localhost:3001` to see your project during development.
 You'll get automatic hot reload whenever you save your files.

 When you're ready to ship your project, run `yarn run build` to get an optimized build!